8 hours in Portugal: a quick visit

 That day a play was being performed in the monastery.
 Although my native language is Portuguese, albeit from Brazil, I could barely understand classic Portuguese and was not able to follow the storyline of the play.

-A short walk from the monastery is the famous Torre de Belém, probably the most famous landmark of Portugal.
-It was built as a defense tower to protect commerce from the east and Brazil.
+A short walk from the monastery takes you to the iconic Torre de Belém, perhaps Portugal's most famous landmark.
+Originally constructed as a defense tower, it was designed to protect vital trade routes to the East and Brazil.

 The Torre de Belém used to be surrounded completely by water.
 Today with modern changes it is almost at shore.